deadlyvipers/dojo_rules/introduction.md

-Hello my name is Brandon
+Hello my name is Brandon.

+My Favorite Code School path is the MEAN Stack